devSchacht/essential-image-optimization/app/partials/book.md

 We've all shipped large, higher resolution images than needed to our users before.
 This has a cost to it.
 Decoding and resizing images are expensive operations for a browser on average mobile hardware.
 If sending down large images and rescaling using CSS or width/height attributes, you're likely to see this happen and it can impact performance.

 Sending down images that a browser can render without needing to resize at all is ideal.
-So, serve the smallest images for your target screen sizes and resolutions, taking advantage of [`srcset` and `sizes`](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).
+So, serve the smallest images for your target screen sizes and resolutions, taking advantage of [`srcset` and `sizes`](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) - we'll cover `srcset` shortly.

 <figure>